Consensys/doc.goquorum/docs/HowTo/Monitor/Elastic-Stack.md

 defined intervals and outputs them to Redis for storage.
 Redis provides a highly available mechanism enabling storage by any of the Elastic Beats and pulled by Logstash as required.

-The [pipeline configuration] defines the JSON format used for Besu logs and automatically picks up any new log fields.
+The [pipeline configuration] defines the JSON format used for GoQuorum logs and automatically picks up any new log fields.

 !!! note